-and is shown in Figure 9.
-By calculating the dot products of the query and all keys, dividing the results by dk square root, and applying a softmax function, the weights for those keys are obtained.
+This architecture is shown in Figure 9.
+By calculating the dot products of the query and all keys, dividing the results by the square root of dk, and applying a softmax function, the weights for those keys are obtained.
 The results of several queries are written into a matrix Q, with keys and values going into matrices K and V.

 Self-attention in Computer Vision

-In response to Transformer's outstanding performance in various NLP tasks, researchers have begun exploring its application to vision tasks.
+In response to the outstanding performance transformers demonstrated on various NLP tasks, researchers began exploring its application in vision tasks.
 The purpose of self-attention mechanisms in NLP sequence modeling was originally to capture long-range dependencies.
 Self-attention in the vision domain can involve applying feature vectors to different areas of an image.
 Local self-attention within a local patch has been found to be an effective alternative to global self-attention over an entire feature map (Hu et al., 2019).
 An algorithm for self-supervised representation learning was developed based on transforming raw images into 1D sequences (Chen et al., 2020).
 In order to detect objects and recognize images, Pure Transformer uses sequences of local features or image patches.
 The 3×3 convolutions in a ResNet were replaced with layers of self-attention in (Srinivas et al., 2021).

-According to some recent works, the input image is divided into several patches as "visual sentences" and then into sub-patches as "visual words," in contrast to ViT, which only divides it into patches.
-Swin Transformer further improves ViT by merging image patches in deeper layers, which has linear computation complexity as image size increases (Liu et al., 2021).
+In more recent work, the input image is divided into several patches as “visual sentences” and then into sub-patches as “visual words,” in contrast to ViT, which only divides it into patches.
+A Swin Transformer further improves ViT by merging image patches in deeper layers, which has linear computation complexity as image size increases (Liu et al., 2021).
 For local and global attention interleaving with high throughput, Twins-PCPVT and Twins-SVT (Twins transformers) have been proposed (Chu et al., 2021).
-There has been developed a technique known as cross-covariance attention (XCA), which makes use of tokens (words or image patches) instead of feature channels, which produces a linear approach to self-attention (El-Nouby et al., 2021).
+A technique known as cross-covariance attention (XCA), which makes use of tokens (words or image patches) instead of feature channels, was developed that produces a linear approach to self-attention (El-Nouby et al., 2021).

 Multi-head Attention in Vision Backbone